ES-DOC/esdoc-technical/docs/front-ends/search.md

 ## Overview

 Archived CIM documents are indexed into a PostgreSQL database and can be retrieved via a web-service.
-The documentation serah application pulls documentation summary data from the web-service and renders it to the user.
+The documentation search application pulls documentation summary data from the web-service and renders it to the user.
 The user can then browse search results and open documents of interest in a viewer.

 ## Frameworks